helmedeiros/model-registry/docs/architecture/decisions/0003-service-shell-and-observability-bootstrap.md

 ## Status

-Proposed — the boot sequence, the observability surface every operator-facing endpoint inherits, and the package layout that wires the `internal/store` substrate into `cmd/model-registry/main.go`.
-This ADR proposes; subsequent commits land the code that satisfies it and the status flips to Accepted when the substrate-only path is exercised by the end-to-end test against the live data plane.
+Accepted — the boot sequence, the observability surface every operator-facing endpoint inherits, and the package layout that wires the `internal/store` substrate into `cmd/model-registry/main.go`.
+The substrate-only path is now exercised end-to-end by `cmd/model-registry`'s integration test: a freshly booted server serves `/healthz`, `/readyz`, and `/metrics` through the full middleware chain (Recover → CorrelationID → ServerSpan → AccessLog → Metrics → handler), mints a correlation ID on the response, records the request in the Prometheus exposition, and shuts down cleanly on context cancel.
+The substrate-binding contract is honoured (the readiness closure issues a tiny `List` against the store).

 ## Context